 QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [FAIL]

 This methodology looks for annual earnings growth above 18%, but prefers higher than 25%.
-HPY's annual earnings growth rate of -1.67%, Based on the average of the 3 and 4 year historical EPS growth rates, fails this test.
+HPY's annual earnings growth rate over the past five years of 21.30% passes this test.

 EARNINGS CONSISTENCY: [PASS]

 According to this methodology, each year's EPS numbers should be better than the previous year's.
 One dip is allowed, but the following year's earnings should be a new high.
-HPY, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 0.87, 1.06, 1.61, 1.96, 0.91, passes this criterion, as EPS have continually increased.
+HPY, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 1.06, 1.61, 1.96, 0.91, 2.28, passes since the latest quarter's earnings are on track to be the best yet.

 CURRENT PRICE LEVEL: [FAIL]